AAU-SW6-JABA/CDM-Node-Bluetooth/README.md

 This piece of software is meant to run on the "nodes" of the CDM (Crowd Density Monitoring) system.

+## Legal disclaimer

+This code was initially forked from [scipag/btle-sniffer](https://github.com/scipag/btle-sniffer).
+We have made significant changes to the code to specialize it for our use case.

 ## Setup

 ### 1. Step